digitalhumanists/corpus-services/README.md

 # functions

-To see the currently available functions, check the Doxygen files.
+To see the currently available functions, check the method getAllExistingCFs() in the class src/main/java/de/uni_hamburg/corpora/CorpusMagician.java

 You can get a rough idea by listing java classes, e.g. `ls src/main/java/de/uni_hamburg/corpora/validation/` for validator tools.